Sv443-Network/SvCoreLib/docs.md

 <br>

 - Each piece of documentation will have a description.
 It is usually delimited from other sections by this emoji: 🔹, unless:
-    - you are looking at a namespace, for example [`scl.filesystem`](#file-system), its description will instead be marked with this emoji: 🔸
+    - you are looking at a namespace, for example [`scl.files`](#files), its description will instead be marked with this emoji: 🔸
     - it is an event that uses the native module "events" with the `.on("event", (data) => {})` syntax, which is marked by this emoji: 📡
 - Some of the functions / methods have special quirks to look out for or will be deprecated.
 This warning section is delimited from other sections with this emoji: ❗
 - Deprecated features should be unlisted in your IDE but if not or you explicitly entered their name, they are indicated with a `@deprecated` tag and they will contain this emoji: ❌